Savings Fitness: A Guide to Your Money and Your Financial Future

 Based on current estimates, a male retiring at age 65 today can expect to live approximately 18 years in retirement.
 A female retiring today at age 65 can expect to live approximately 20 years.

 These are average figures and how long you can expect to live will depend on factors such as your general health and family history.
 But using today's average or past history may not give you a complete picture.
 People are living longer today than they did in the past, and virtually all expert opinion expects the trend toward living longer to continue.

 What other sources of income will I have?

-You can get your Social Security statement and an estimate of your retirement benefits on the Social Security Administration's website, www.socialsecurity.gov/mystatement.
-For more information, visit their website or call 800-772-1213.
+You can get your Social Security statement and an estimate of your retirement benefits on the Social Security Administration's Website, www.socialsecurity.gov/myaccount.
+For more information, visit their Website or call 800-772-1213.

 How To Prepare For Retirement When There's Little Time Left